lschmierer/health_enclave/README.md

 The patient moves the mobile device between institutions for data transport.

 ## Health Enclave Terminal
+The application requires a QR code scanner, that identifies itself as HID keyboard.
+(Most scanners use US keyboard layout, configure your operating system accordingly.)

 | Argument               | Description                                                                              |
 |------------------------|------------------------------------------------------------------------------------------|